bc-discord/bc-discord.github.io/pages/balisong/maintenance/threadlocker.md

 This is the **recommended** medium for threadlocking.
 Solid-based solutions jam your threads, incurring damage.

-### Hankel
+### Henkel
-Hankel makes their Loctite product line for metal fasteners.
+Henkel makes their Loctite product line for metal fasteners.
 [Loctite SF 770](https://next.henkel-adhesives.com/us/en/products/industrial-adhesives/central-pdp.html/loctite-sf-770/BP000000153555.html) is their recommended primer.

 {: .warning }
 > Pay attention to the number.